petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/setting-up-the-github-repository.md

 1. Click *Add webhook*.

-Now your repository allows Liferay Cloud to access it.
+Now Liferay Cloud can access your repository.

 ## Point Liferay Cloud to Your Private Repository